sixslimemc/affect__legacy1/README.md

 This removes any instances of the **\<id\>** c-effect from entities matching **\<selector\>**.

-This function will return the amount of c-effect instances removed.
+`affect:api/remove` will return the amount of c-effect instances removed.

 ## Examples